izakhearn/POS-2.0/README.md

 ---------------------------
 Basic Install Instruction.
-- Upload the SQL File to your Mysql database so that you can have the default database tables create
+- Upload the SQL File to your Mysql database so that you can have the default database tables created
-- Download the setup file form our release section.
+- Download the setup file from our release section.
-- Connect Database and Application on first run.
+- Connect the Database and Application on first run.
 - Default username and password for Admin account is Admin (Username) and admin (Password).
 We highly recommend you change this after first login.